alannsenn/bank-saving-system/README.md

 - `#months`: Number of months between deposit date and withdrawal date
 - `yearly return`: Interest rate from deposito type (e.g., 0.03 for 3%)

-## Deployment

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions for Vercel and other platforms.

 ## License

 MIT